lepture/lepture.com/_posts/en/2014/markdown-parsers-in-python.md

     terminated by signal SIGSEGV (Address boundary error)

 This isssue is not fixed yet.
-Once it does, hoedown would be a good choice for non-AE users.
+Once it does, ~~hoedown would be a good choice~~ for non-AE users.

 [^c-hoedown]: Hoedown is a fork of Sundown, it is a C library.
 It reverted the [deprecated message](https://github.com/hoedown/hoedown/commit/aa43a77283c613662033039eddb477f2e0fd3d63) 5 months ago.

+*Updated at Jun 23, 2014*: you can use [Hoep](https://github.com/Anomareh/Hoep) as the Python Binding.

 ## cMarkdown & Discount